adobe-apiplatform/api-gateway-config-supervisor/README.md

 Status
 ======
-This module is experimental at the moment.
+This module is considered production ready.

 Quick Start
 ============